 🗣 Talk

-Recent Development in JTS and GEOS,
+Recent Developments in JTS and GEOS, Slides

 Martin Davis, Crunchy Data and Blog